 I’ve spent a good portion of my life in New York City and it’s considered the center of the art world.
 But I would be the first to ashamedly admit I didn’t “get” all of William Eggleston work.
 In print or on screen.
 However, having lived in NYC, I’ve had the opportunity to see his dye-subs and pigment prints in person.
 Editorial print and monitors do them no justice.
 When viewed in the flesh, the moniker that Eggleston is definitively the Godfather of color art photography rings true.

-William Eggleston a Leica M and Color in a Black and White World
+William Eggleston a Leica M and Color in a B + W World

 He inspired a generation of photographers, from Martin Parr, all the way to Juergen Teller.
 It’s been said that the esteemed Garry Winogrand once said to him; “Bill, you can take a good picture of anything.”
 One thing is for sure.
 Before Eggleston, color photography was not to be taken seriously in the world of art photography.